clubcapra/capra_radiation_detection/README.md

 ## Circuit Connection

-Connect the Radiation detector and STM32F103C8T6 board to the Jetson Xavier as follows:
+Connect the M4011 Geiger-Muller tube and the radiation detector board to the Jetson Xavier as follows:

 - Connect the M4011 Geiger-Muller tube to the Radiation Detector.
 - Connect the Radiation Detector to the Jetson Xavier via USB-C cable.